Dodnor Creek & Dickson’s Copse

 Dodnor Creek Local Nature Reserve (LNR) consists of two distinct habitats — Dodnor Creek and Dicksons Copse.
 It is highly designated with Ramsar, SSSI and SINC designations, as well as being adjacent to an SPA and SAC.
 It is particularly important as a high roost for wading birds in the winter.
 Dickson’s Copse is listed in the Island’s Ancient Woodland Inventory.

 The historic cement kilns on the north-east of the site cannot normally be visited, but are visible through the protective fence alongside the cycle track.
-We have interpreted them for you.

 What to look out for